InVisionCRM/CRM2/GOOGLE_CHAT_APPS_SCRIPT_FIXED.md

 /upload - Get upload instructions
 ```

-**The Apps Script now has the correct URLs and should work properly! 🚀**
+**This should fix the postData error and get your commands working! 🚀**